lhf-leo/lhf-leo.github.io/_posts/2016-04-08-peek-behind-the-curtain-4.md

 Now let’s tie everything together with the code in Example 3-18 and create a Sinatra application that acts as middleware.

-*Example 3-18.
-Using Sinatra as middleware in a fictional Rails project*
+<sub>Example 3-18.
+Using Sinatra as middleware in a fictional Rails project</sub>
-{% highlight bash %}
+{% highlight ruby %}
 require './sinatra_middleware'
 require './config/environment'